Spiral order from orientationally correlated random bonds in classical XY models: Conclusion and outlook

-In the companion paper Ref.\ \onlinecite{Scaramucci_2016}, it is argued that YBaCuFeO$_5$ unites all the essential ingredients of the Hamiltonian discussed in this work, and thus could realize the spiral $XY$ phase described above.
+In our earlier companion paper Ref.\onlinecite{Scaramucci_2016}, it was argued that YBaCuFeO$_5$ unites all the essential ingredients of the Hamiltonian discussed in this work, and thus could realize the spiral $XY$ phase described above.
 The supporting evidence is as follows.
-On the one hand, Monte Carlo simulations for realistic values of the magnetic exchange couplings in YBaCuFeO$_5$ yield transition temperatures to the magnetic spiral phase as high as $250$~K. On the other hand, it was reported in Ref.\ \onlinecite{Morin_2016} that tuning the degree of occupational disorder by changing the annealing procedure of YBaCuFeO$_5$ affects the transition temperature and the wave vector of the spiral in a way that is qualitatively consistent with Eq.\ (\ref{eq: ratio T spi to Q min}).
+On the one hand, Monte Carlo simulations for realistic values of the magnetic exchange couplings in YBaCuFeO$_5$ yield transition temperatures to the magnetic spiral phase as high as $250$~K. On the other hand, it was reported in Ref.\ \onlinecite{MorinNatComm2016} that tuning the degree of occupational disorder by changing the annealing procedure of YBaCuFeO$_5$ affects the transition temperature and the wavevector of the spiral in a way that is qualitatively and quantitatively consistent with Eq.~(\ref{ratioTQ_resc}).
+Finally, we point out that a mechanism very similar to the one described here might be at work in hole-doped cuprates, where pairs of holes might take the role of the frustrating impurity bonds~\cite{Capati}.